 Massasauga rattlesnakes are quite shy and reclusive.
 They always try to escape danger, and will only bite a predator as a last resort.
-However, you could still be bitten if you step on one accidentally.
+However, you could still be bitten if you step on one that’s hidden away accidentally.

 They are one of the most common rattlesnakes in the United States, along with the timber rattlesnake.

 Prairie rattlesnakes usually reach a minimum of 3 feet in length as adults, with the largest specimens reaching almost 5 feet.

 They are tan to light brown, with large dark brown oval-shaped blotches, outlined in white.
 Their tails are light brown with thin dark brown crossbands, and of course a rattle on the end.

 In Texas, the prairie rattlesnake is limited to the northwestern part of the state (the panhandle and the Trans-Pecos region).